Clear your mind, and imagine this— one trillion gallons of water.

 - A 500-unit building contains 1,000 occupants, which translates to 42,000 gallons per day.

 As you can see, apartment building water leaks are not something you want to ignore.
-Which is why The Water Scrooge provides NYC landlords with complimentary leak inspections.
+This is why The Water Scrooge provides NYC landlords with complimentary leak inspections.

 Our teams visit each unit, checking flow rates, toilet problems, and plumbing conditions, before working their way outside.
 When we're done, we'll also compare your property's water usage against our proprietary database to determine if you're overspending and, if so, how much.